 These displays of activism and solidarity were important challenges to the abusive power of McCarthyism.
 As students and teachers are faced with attempts to censor people’s history, the Green Feather Movement inspires us to support the right to teach outside the textbook.

-Read a longer version of this article with a related student research project here.
+Read a longer version of this article.